unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 # Command Line Interface

-A CLI is provided for configuring the run-time environment as well as initializing a development environment.
+A CLI is provided for configuring the runtime environment as well as initializing a development environment.
 To acquaint yourself with the CLI, install Gateway Engine on your development machine and look through the help dialog:

 ```
 $ gwe -h